Want your company to be a part of this list?Learn More

 Reading customer feedback is the best way to gauge customer satisfaction, which can help predict what your experience would be like as a customer.

-When reading reviews, look at both positive and negative feedback.
+When reading reviews, look at both positive and negative feedback for each particular solar installer.
 Take note of what customers have to say about customer service; transparency about pricing, contracts, products, and timelines; and dealing with setbacks.
 Search for keywords regarding themes that are most important to you.

 It may seem counterintuitive, but we don’t recommend discounting a company because it has negative reviews.
 Even the best companies fall short sometimes.
 If negative experiences seem to be the exception rather than the rule, focus on how the company has responded, if applicable, to the review.
 Has the company replied with an explanation or an offer to make things right?